databrickslabs/migrate/README.md

   --users               Import all the users and groups from the logfile.
   --workspace           Import all notebooks from export dir into the
                         workspace.
-  --notebook-format {DBC,SOURCE,HTML}
+  --workspace-top-level
+                        Import all top level notebooks from export dir into the workspace.
+Excluding Users dirs --notebook-format {DBC,SOURCE,HTML}
                         Choose the file format of the notebook to import (default: DBC)